mdefenders/mevac/README.md

 Processing large media files takes a time from Mastodon server, so they cannot be used immediately with the new post.
 The scripts waits for MASTODON_MEDIA_TIMEOUT*MASTODON_MEDIA_RETRIES seconds for the media to be processed.
-If the media isn't ready, post cam be skipped by the server.
+If the media isn't ready, post can be skipped by the server.
 You can see in post push report the count of "Partially pushed" posts.
 You can run the push command again with "--retry" option to re-push the skipped posts.
 As Mastodon doesn't provide an option to push posts in the past, the script will push the post on top of your timeline.